-- Frozen in Time: Averted.
-The fic lets the characters finally move on from the 70s into the 80s.
+- Frozen in Time: Averted; Season 8 Redo lets the characters move on from the 1970s into the early 1980s.

 - Good People Have Good Sex: Inverted and played straight to a certain degree with Hyde and Jackie.
 They are something of an evil couple when it comes to pulling pranks and scamming others, but still care for their friends and apparently have a phenomenal time between the sheets.

 - Guest Star: John Travolta as obstetrician Dr. Fontana and John Schneider as Midge's new husband Marsh Matthews.

 - Headdesk: While Kelso is overhearing Donna and Hyde in "Second Hand News" (who are, unbeknownst to him, assembling a crib), he eventually begins banging his head quietly against a wall.

 - Heroic B.S.O.D.: Near the end of "I Go Crazy", the news that Jackie is having twins causes Hyde to freeze up and become unresponsive.
 Not even "the Circle" helps.

 Eric: (paranoid) "Should we be concerned that we've been at this for an hour now and Hyde still hasn't talked?"

 - Idiosyncratic Episode Naming: Sticks with the show's tradition of song titles from the 1970s for chapter titles, but goes with songs from multiple bands rather than just one.